Sunday 23 April,

 [Please note later start time, to follow AGM]---------------------------------

-Kenwood Dairy is open on the first Sunday of the month from 11.00 am to 3.00 pm.
+Kenwood Dairy is open on the first and third Sunday of the month from 11.00 am to 3.00 pm.

 Kenwood and its beautiful grounds adjoining Hampstead Heath, was bequeathed to the nation in 1927 by the Earl of Iveagh.
 This outstanding neoclassical house holds one of the most important collections of paintings ever given to the nation.
 Works by Rembrandt, Vermeer, Turner, Reynolds and Gainsborough all hang against a backdrop of sumptuous rooms, including the richly decorated library; one of Robert Adam's masterpieces.
 The landscaped grounds and lake are enjoyed by thousands of visitors every year and form the backdrop to films, open air concerts, plays and other events.